 - Behind the system, temperatures will drop 5 to 15 degrees.
 Much of the Midwest will have highs in the upper 30s to low 40s for Thanksgiving Day, with dry conditions.

-An area of low pressure will pump moisture into California late Wednesday and throughout the day on Thursday, leaving Thanksgiving day gray and dreary.
+An area of low pressure will pump moisture into California late Wednesday and throughout the day Thursday, leaving Thanksgiving Day gray and dreary.

-- The heaviest rain will be in Southern California – from Los Angeles area, down to San Diego.
+- The heaviest rain will be in Southern California and Western Arizona – including Los Angeles and San Diego throughout the day Wednesday and Thursday.

-- A quick round of snow will also blanket the Sierras on Thursday.
+- A quick round of snow will blanket the Sierras on Thursday.

-- Much of the rain and snow will be moving out of the Southwest by Friday.
+- Much of the rain and snow will be moving out of the Southwest by Saturday morning.

 What about the Northeast and Macy’s Parade?